alikauc/Kerr_Coupled_QRC-Paper-/README.md

 # The Role of Entanglement in Quantum Reservoir Computing with Coupled Kerr Nonlinear Oscillators

 This repository contains the Julia code and scripts used in the paper:
-**"The Role of Entanglement3 in Quantum Reservoir Computing with Coupled Kerr Nonlinear Oscillators"** (arXiv:2508.11175).
+**"The Role of Entanglement in Quantum Reservoir Computing with Coupled Kerr Nonlinear Oscillators"** (arXiv:2508.11175).

 ---